 When you think about souvenir shopping in India, there is always the persistent confusion of what you should buy.
-This vast country has so much to offer, and it is not feasible to take everything back home with you.
-To make it easier for you, we have tried our best to make a comprehensive guide about what you should buy while shopping in India.
+This diverse country with its vast culture has so much to offer that you cannot resist shopping, and it is not feasible to take everything back home with you.

 Indian Jewelry